My Latest Articles

 Verbal commitments?
 Cute.

-When you're new, it's easy to think “more = better."
+When you’re new, it’s tempting to think “more = better.”
+More services, more hours, more clients.
+But all that does is burn you out.

 🧹 Set Yourself Up to Win

-Building a profitable cleaning business isn’t about having the fanciest logo or offering the cheapest rate.
+Building a profitable cleaning business isn’t about the fanciest logo or the cheapest rates.
 It’s about leading like a business owner from Day 1.

 Here’s your no-fluff recap:

-Price your services to make a profit — not just to get hired.
+✅ Price your services for profit — not just to get hired.

-Use checklists + policies to set clear expectations.
+✅ Use checklists + policies to set expectations.

-Keep your services lean, clean, and high quality.
+✅ Keep your services simple, clear, and repeatable.

-You can absolutely build a business that fits your lifestyle.
-You just need the confidence, clarity, and structure to make it real.
+You can absolutely build a cleaning business that fits your lifestyle — but only if you start with confidence, clarity, and structure.

 Related Articles